forfudan/MojoMiji/src/docs/advanced/ownership.md

 ### Copy a value

 When you copy a value, you are creating a new value that is equal but independent of the original value, and then let `b` to own this new value.
 After the copy, `a` will still be valid and can be used as before.If you change the value of `a`, it will not affect the value of `b`, and vice versa.
+In other words, copying is to create an **isolated status**.

 The copy of a value (and the ownership) is **usually** done with the `=` operator, e.g., `var b = a`.
 You may find that it is just like value assignment.
 Yes, it because **assignment creates a copy of the value by default** in Mojo.